 It’s no longer a secret, but one of the best times of the year to stay in a Paso Robles hotel is in autumn.
-The wine harvest season is in full swing and many wineries are welcoming visitors for outdoor wine tasting.
-What’s more, local restaurants continue to offer outdoor dining and visitors can enjoy better hotel rates in the fall.
-While health and safety mandates remain in place, the people of the City of Paso Robles is doing everything they can to make your visit a safe, exciting and memorable experience.
-Here is a list of five recommended places to stay this fall in the Paso Robles Wine Country.
+The wine harvest season is in full swing, and many wineries are welcoming visitors for outdoor wine tasting.
+Moreover, local restaurants continue to offer outdoor dining, and visitors can enjoy better hotel rates in the fall.
+While health and safety mandates remain in place, the City of Paso Robles people are doing everything possible to make your visit a safe, exciting, and memorable experience.
+Here is a list of five recommended places to stay in the Paso Robles Wine Country this fall.

 Allegretto Vineyard Resort